 How Does the Cost of an Indoor Pool Compare to the Cost of an Outdoor Pool?

 As a rule, an indoor pool costs significantly more than an outdoor pool of the same size and type.
-Fixr says an outdoor vinyl pool measuring 12 feet by 24 feet costs around $16,700, and an identical indoor pool would cost around $30,000.
+Lawnstarter says an outdoor vinyl pool measuring 10 feet by 20 feet costs around $20,800 (CAD 27,882).
+Based on data from HomeGuide, a similar indoor pool would cost around $110,000 (CAD 147,082).

 So, why exactly do indoor pools cost more?
 First and foremost, you'll need to build a structure for your pool if you don't have one already.
 If you already have a suitable structure available, you'll still have to pay contractors to break through the foundation if you want an inground pool, which will be time-consuming and expensive.
 You'll also need to install a vapor barrier and ventilation system.

 If you want an indoor pool, but you're on a tight budget, your best bet is to go for an above-ground pool.
 These pools are quick and straightforward to build and don't require you to dig through the foundation.

 - Play It Safe With Anti-Vortex Pool Drain Covers: Here’s How to Install One